|

 Her family ended up there after her grandfather fled to Prussia from Siberia to escape the persecution the indigenous people faced at the hands of the Russians.

+During the Second World War her father met a Gypsy woman in a concentration camp who would later become his wife and bear him a child - Mi-Shell - who followed in his Shamanic footsteps.
 "I grew up in my father's traditions, but my mother said, 'No, no, don't teach her anything, don't tell her anything, don't say anything,' because my mom was very frightened.
 She had been in a concentration camp and barely survived.
 But my father said, 'Oh, she needs to know who she is and what she is and the traditions."

 Mi-Shell continued to follow her Shamanic heritage and refused to convert to Christianity.
-Her unwavering commitment to her heritage and its belief system landed her in a Catholic orphanage in
+Her unwavering commitment to her heritage and its belief system landed her in a Catholic orphanage in Germany to be Christianized.

 Perceived as a pagan - much in the way North American native peoples were forcibly compelled to adopt Christian beliefs in residential schools - she suffered "torture," she says.